Arithmetic diagonal cycles on unitary Shimura varieties: Sign invariants

 \begin{proposition} Let $(A_0,\iota_0,\lambda_0,A,\iota,\lambda) \in \CM_{r_0,r}(S)$, where $S$ is a connected scheme over $\Spec O_E$.
 Then for every non-archimedean place $v$ of $F_0$ which is non-split in $F$, the function

 is constant on $S$. \end{proposition}

-\begin{proof} The proof is easy when the residue characteristic of $v$ is invertible in $\CO_S$, in which case $\wh V_\ell(A_0, A)$ is a lisse \'etale sheaf on $S$, comp.\ the proof of \cite[Prop.\ 3.2]{KR-new}.
-A similar argument works when $S$ is a scheme over $\BF_p$, where $p$ is the residue characteristic of $v$, cf.~loc.~cit.
-The remaining cases are reduced to the case $S = \Spec O_L$, where $L$ is the completion of a subfield of $\ov\BQ_p$ which contains $E$ and such that its ring of integers $O_L$ is a discrete valuation ring with residue field $k = \ov\BF_p$.
+\begin{proof} The proof is easy when the residue characteristic $ \ell$ of $v$ is invertible in $\CO_S$, in which case $\wedge^{\rm max} V_\ell(A_0, A)$ is a lisse \'etale sheaf on $S$, comp. the proof of \cite[Prop.\ 3.2]{KR-new}.
+A similar argument proves the assertion when $S$ is a scheme over $\BF_p$ and $\ell = p$, cf.~\cite[Lem.\ 8.2.2]{KRZ}.\footnote{The corresponding passage in the proof of \cite[Prop.\ 3.2]{KR-new} is an over-simplification.} The remaining cases are reduced to the case $\ell = p$ and $S = \Spec O_L$, where $L$ is the completion of a subfield of $\ov\BQ_p$ which contains $E$ and such that its ring of integers $O_L$ is a discrete valuation ring with residue field $k = \ov\BF_p$.
 To compare the invariants at the generic and closed points of $S$, as in loc.\ cit.\ we are going to use $p$-adic Hodge theory.
 Let $A_L$ and $A_{0, L}$ denote the respective generic fibers of $A$ and $A_0$, and let $A_k$ and $A_{0,k}$ denote the respective special fibers.
 Let $\nu$ denote the induced place of $E$.

 We decompose the homomorphism module of the rational $p$-adic Tate modules of $ A_{0,L}$ and $ A_L$, resp.\ the homomorphism module of the rational Dieudonn\'e modules of $A_{0, k}$ and $A_k$, with respect to the actions of $F \otimes_\BQ \BQ_p \cong \prod_{w \mid p} F_w$,